Rolf on Art: The Queen, by Rolf

 This special, broadcast on BBC One on 1 January 2006, showed the creation of Harris's 80th birthday portrait painting of Queen Elizabeth II.
 It was highly publicised because the Queen had never been seen on such a programme before.
 In it, Harris goes to Buckingham Palace where he meets the Queen and paints her in an impressionist style.
 It is debatable whether it was a part of the Rolf on Art series, because it does not contain the title sequence or Rolf on Art in the title.
 However, it was advertised as a Rolf on Art special.

 Rolf on Lowry

 A one-off special, aired on 4 March 2007, where Harris followed in the footsteps of the painter L. S. Lowry.
 This is different from the season three episode on Lowry.

 Rolf on Beatrix Potter

 A one-off special, aired on 30 December 2007.
 Harris looked at the work of illustrator Beatrix Potter.

 Rolf on Welsh Art

 This series was commissioned by and only shown on BBC One Wales.
-It aired from the 16 February to the 9th of March 2011.
+It aired from 16 February to 9 March 2011.
 It took the same format as the original series, with each episode focusing on a different Welsh artist.
 The episode on Shani Rhys James was the first profile of a living artist, meaning as part of the programme Harris was able to meet the artist herself.